CE-Programming/toolchain/docs/headers/sys/lcd.rst

     #include <sys/lcd.h>

-This header includes defines for the PL111 LCD controller used in the CE.
+This header includes definitions for the PL111 LCD controller used in the CE.

 .. contents:: :local:
    :depth: 3